Social Anxiety Disorder - Symptoms and Treatment 2026

-An Abstract on Social Phobia by Dr. Mark Pollack:
+An Abstract on Social Anxiety Disorder by Dr. Mark Pollack:

 Journal of Clinical Psychiatry 2001;62 Suppl 12:24-9